m2rtenm/nd0277-project4/README.md

 **3. Create a Linked Service for Synapse Analytics**

 * Create a Linked Service to configure a connection to the built-in SQL pool in Azure Synapse Analytics
 * This Linked Service will enable you to access the employee and payroll data stored in the built-in SQL pool.
+In this case, no Udacity Cloud Lab was used.
+Instead, a personal account was used and therefore a dedicated SQL pool was created because when creating a linked service for Synapse Analytics, no built-in SQL pool could be found.

 <img src="screenshots/linked_services.png">